Open-Nyzo/Nyzo-Votes/NCFP/NCFP3.md

 - vote yes (=1)for all transactions in one go:
 `./cycle_vote_sentinel.sh ncfp3-sigs.txt 1`

-An alternate voting method using NyzoCli will also be provided.
+An alternate voting method using NyzoCli is also available, see https://github.com/EggPool/NyzoCli#massvotepy

 Individual vote still is possible
 **YES** Vote: